TheDiamonds559/odin-recipes/README.md

 # odin-recipes
-This is the first project in the Odin Project Course!
+This is the first project I make in the Odin Project Course!
+This will showcase 1 or 2 of my favourite recipes!!!!!